a review of Sherlock Holmes vs. Jack The Ripper

 Watch as Holmes exits the club.

 Gabriel Knight 3 would probably be the closest comparison to this game, actually, which, now just listen here, as terrible as a lot of its puzzles were, actually did some fairly progressive things, too.
 Practically the best parts of the game could be completely missed if you didn’t do it at the right times.
-Listening in on conversations, breaking into rooms, fingerprint collecting, building profiles on suspects, secret handshakes, that shit was all optional.
-Disguising yourself as a man without a mustache, first step: build a mustache, yeah that shit was mandatory.
+Listening in on conversations, breaking into rooms, fingerprint collecting, building profiles on suspects, secret handshakes, that stuff was all optional.
+Disguising yourself as a man without a mustache, first step: build a mustache, yeah that stuff was mandatory.
 These game designers, I just don’t know what goes through their minds half the time.

 In Gabriel Knight 3 I had my head buried in a walkthrough not even a half hour into it, and you know once you take that road there’s hardly ever any going back.
 At least in Holmes v.
 Ripper, I managed to somehow click my way through that Escape the Synagogue puzzle.
 I don’t think I ever got so stuck that I needed a walkthrough, though I did have to consult Wikipedia and my brother for some Civil War business.
 You know how it is when you’re trying to bust in a guy’s trunk and it’s one of those real tricky ones where the locks only open by setting the correct flags, dates and regiment symbols from specific Civil War battles.
 Man I hate those.